redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `oauth2.endpoint_params`

-A list of optional endpoint parameters.
+A list of optional endpoint parameters, values should be arrays of strings.

 Type: `object`